zhangr011/IELTS_Speaking/README.md

 As an aerobic exercise, jogging has helped me to improve my physical fitness and endurance.
 I feel more energetic and refreshed after a good jog.
-It's a great way to relieve stress and clear my mind, especially when I jog in nature.
+I believe that It's a great way to relieve stress and clear my mind, especially when I jog in nature.